 Tree & Plant Care

-Site in a protected area to avoid damage to evergreen foliage.
+Site in a protected area to avoid leaf and stem damage

 Prune after flowering.